Fadope1/stockAnalyzer/README.md

 Todo:
 - Fix yfinance, at least for me
 - add a requirements.txt -> basicly what you need is yfinance, talib and some other minor stuff.
-- add news
+- add news for the given stock -> headlines
-- first PDF page
+- create good looking first PDF page
 - rest pdf pages containing stock data in all intervals with different indicators
 - fix some bugs and issues/ stupid code -> e.g. saving and then loading the PDF's seperatly.